- Welcome to CYS

 4. Where can I get information on the directors and management staff?

-Contact the individual Program Director at the facility your child attends.
-CYS also conducts a Meet and Greet at the Child Development and School age facility to allow parents the opportunity to meet the staff and ask questions about our programs.
-Meet and Greets are conducted usually on the first Thursday of each month.
+Contact the individual Program your child attends.
+CYS conducts a Meet and Greet at the Child Development and School age on the 1st Thursday of every month.
+Meet and Greet allows parents the opportunity to meet staff and community agencies while asking questions about our programs.

 5. Where do I find the program center?